Schenectady Locomotive Works

-The Schenectady Locomotive Works built railroad locomotives from its founding in 1848 through its merger into American Locomotive Company (ALCO) in 1901.
+The Schenectady Locomotive Works was a factory in Schenectady, New York, that manufactured railroad locomotives from its founding in 1848 through its merger into American Locomotive Company (ALCO) in 1901.

-After the 1901 merger, ALCO made the Schenectady plant its headquarters in Schenectady, New York.
+After the 1901 merger, ALCO made the Schenectady plant its headquarters.

 One of the better-known locomotives to come out of the Schenectady shops was Central Pacific Railroad type 4-4-0 No. 60, the Jupiter (built in September 1868), one of two steam locomotives to take part in the "Golden Spike Ceremony" to celebrate the completion of the First transcontinental railroad.
-Although the original was scrapped in 1909, a full-scale, operating replica was completed in 1979, and now is part of an operational display at the Golden Spike National Historic Site.
+Although the original was scrapped in 1909, a full-scale, operating replica was completed in 1979, and now is part of an operational display at the Golden Spike National Historical Park.

 Preserved Schenectady locomotives

 Following is a list (in serial number order) of preserved Schenectady locomotives built before the ALCO merger.
 All locations are in the United States unless otherwise noted.